wp-plugins/videowhisper-live-streaming-integration/readme.txt

 Tested up to: 3.8
 Stable tag: trunk

-The VideoWhisper Live Streaming software can easily be used to add video broadcasting features to WordPress sites and live video streams on blog pages.
-Also integrates with BuddyPress groups if available.
+The VideoWhisper Live Streaming software can easily be used to add video broadcasting features to WordPress sites and live video streams on blog pages and other sites.

 == Description ==
 VideoWhisper Live Streaming software integrates web applications to: